 Génération Identitaire vocally supports Le Pen and sees FN as a vehicle for its white supremacist ideology, but Le Pen is more measured when asked about the group’s support.
 She told French media she didn’t approve of their methods, “but understands their worries.”

 Echoing issues of Russian interference in U.S. elections, foreign sway on the French presidential race is also a concern here, but Le Pen’s supporters say it’s not the Kremlin France should worry about.

 Dussausaye, the FN youth leader, deflects interference back onto the EU.
 “We should stop always accusing the Russians,” he says.
 “Putin did not call to support any specific candidate, but the EU commission did.
 They engaged against FN in our country.”

 The two-round French election system is designed to keep out extremists like the FN.
-Voters will cast their ballots April 23 and the top two candidates will face off May 7.
-Recent polls put Le Pen and Macron neck and neck in the first round, but have Le Pen losing by a landslide in the second round.
+But Le Pen has made it through to the second round, and will face Macron on May 7.
+Recent polls have Le Pen losing by a landslide in the second round.

 Le Pen’s youth aren’t listening to establishment polls though.

 “We can’t change France’s policies if we don’t take back the reins of our destiny,” said Leloux, the quote machine historian.
 “They said Brexit wasn’t possible, but they did it.”

 For good measure, Leloux quoted Napoleon I: “Impossible is not French.”

 Thirty years ago The National Front and other extreme right parties in Europe were considered fascists and enemies of democracy, Camus says.
 They are still marginalized, but they have taken centerstage partly on a wave of youth enthusiasm that will endure.